yesnik/symfony-guides/auth.md

 And as soon as it finds one access control that matches the URL, it uses that and stops.
 So maximum of one access control is used on each page load.

+`access_control` is great for some situations, but most of the time you'll need *more flexibility*.
+In a traditional Symfony app, we add security to controllers.
+But in API Platform we don't have any controllers!
+Ok, so instead of thinking about protecting each controller, we'll think about protecting *each API operation*.
+Maybe we want this collection GET operation to be accessible anonymously but we want to require a user to be authenticated in order to POST and create a new CheeseListing.

 **2. Use IsGranted annotation**

 Edit `/src/Controller/CommentAdminController.php`: